Adapt Text

 Order-No: <itemvalue>_orderid</itemvalue> - Part ID: <itemvalue>_partid</itemvalue><br />

-In this example, the for-each block will be executed for each single value of the item ‘_partid’.
-Within the for-each block it is possible to access the current value of the iteration as also any other values of the current document.
-The result may look like in the following example:
+In this example the for-each block will be executed for each single value of the item _partid.
+Within the for-each block it is possible to access the current value of the iteration as well as any other values of the current document.
+The result may look like:

 Order-No: 111222 - Part ID: A123